 - 1. The installed End-User Equipment must be an air source heat pump water heater as defined in AS/NZS 4234. - 2.
 The installed End-User equipment must be certified to AS/NZS 2712. - 3.
-The installed End-User equipment must achieve minimum annual energy savings, when determined as an air sourced heat pump using a small or medium thermal peak load System Size in accordance with AS/NZS 4232, of: - o 60% when modelled in climate zone HP3-AU-if the Site is in BCA Climate Zone 2, 3, 4, 5 or 6. - o 60% when modelled in climate zone HP5-AU if the Site is in BCA Climate Zone 7 or 8.
+The installed End-User equipment must achieve minimum annual energy savings, when determined as an air sourced heat pump using a small or medium thermal peak load System Size in accordance with AS/NZS 4232, of: - o 60% when modelled in climate zone HP3-AU. - o 60% when modelled in climate zone HP5-AU.